The Watering Hole, Perranporth: My Honest Guide to Cornwall’s Beach Bar

 Final verdict

 That is why I do think it is worth it.
 Not because it is some flawless pub in the abstract, and not because novelty alone carries it.
-It is worth it because, when the timing is right, The Watering Hole gives you something most pubs cannot: the feeling that you are still fully in the day you came for.
+It is worth it because, when the timing is right, The Watering Hole gives you something most pubs cannot: the sense that you are still fully in the day you came for.
 Still on the beach.
 Still in Cornwall rather than briefly stepping out of it.

 Use it that way and it makes complete sense.
 Use it like a normal pub and it does not.